-How atta (wheat flour) turns into dough and then to roti, egg changes its form on cooking
+How atta (wheat flour) turns into dough and then to roti, egg changes its form on cooking Different types of food

 Explain to the students that the food that is served on the plate comes from the market and different people are involved e.g. farmer, grocer, vegetable vendor, milkman.
 Mother cooks the food